 - Give some thought to the advice you would offer a good friend.
 Sometimes, stepping out of your situation and picturing how you would respond to some other person going through these feelings could offer invaluable insight.
 Provide the same encouragement you would offer to another to yourself.

 - Find a care partner.
 Working with a knowledgeable care provider, like Continuum, enables you to achieve a healthy life balance – an element that is vital to every caregiver.

-If you need help at home in Clayton or the surrounding areas, contact our highly trained, experienced, and compassionate care team by calling (314) 863-9912 and let us walk alongside you with the top quality, personalized care services your loved one deserves – enabling you to take much-needed time for self-care.
+If you need help at home in Clayton or the surrounding areas, contact our highly trained, experienced, and compassionate care team by calling (314) 863-9912, and let us walk alongside you with the top quality, personalized care services your loved one deserves – enabling you to take much-needed time for self-care.
 We’re always available to answer any questions you have, and to provide helpful resources specific to the challenges you’re facing.
-Reach out to us today to learn more about our top-rated senior home care in St. Charles and the surrounding areas and to schedule a no-cost in-home consultation.
+Reach out to us today to learn more about our top-rated senior in home care in Clayton and the surrounding areas and to schedule a no-cost in-home consultation.